lvk88/nivis/README.md

 # nivis
-## Simulation of ice crystal growth
+## Simulation of ice crystal growth in the browser

 ![nivis](assets/nivis_demo.gif)